KalenShamy/PrimeSpiral/README.md

 # PrimeSpiral
-A prime spiral inspired by The Coding Train on YouTube
+A prime spiral inspired by [The Coding Train](https://github.com/CodingTrain)

 ---